stephaneVercouillieBMID/slate/source/workingVersion.html.md

 email|email, email_verified|
 phone| phone_number, phone_number_verified|
  address|address, with subfields,<br>street_address (newline separator \n)<br> locality <br> postal_code <br> country

+Is it normal that the scope "eid" is not mentioned in the supported scopes?
+The “eid” scope was introduced exclusively for FAS (BOSSA).
+Because they didn’t want to use a JWT request object and the corresponding “eid” requested claim…  But, at the end, it could be useful for any partner that needs the eid related claims.
 #### 4.2.1.2 Example of an Authorization Request using "scope" values
 URL:
 ```http--inline